A Look At Darden Restaurants - Low Leverage And Stable Business At A Decent Entry Price

-After seeing Darden's restaurants (NYSE:DRI) enjoying a strong uptrend and then fall despite a lack of particularly negative developments in the company’s financials, it’s worth having a look at the stock and trying to assess whether the market is offering a good buy opportunity for an investment with a reasonably long time horizon.
+After seeing Darden Restaurants (NYSE:DRI) enjoying a strong uptrend and then fall despite a lack of particularly negative developments in the company’s financials, it’s worth having a look at the stock and trying to assess whether the market is offering a good buy opportunity for an investment with a reasonably long time horizon.
 The current valuation would be an interesting entry point if the company performed in line with the management's guidance, although industry-wide challenges may make it a bit more difficult than expected.
 I like the optionality in Darden's balance sheet and I think the stock is a decent pick if we want exposure to the restaurant industry.

 Context – Recent Weakness And Key Financial Highlights

-Darden Restaurants (DRI) enjoyed a strong uptrend in the last few years but started to feel more and more selling pressure in recent times, due to a combination of factors.
-Until June, DRI had been a Wall Street darling but a series of events contributed to worsening the market’s sentiment towards the stock.
+Darden Restaurants enjoyed a strong uptrend in the last few years but started to feel more and more selling pressure in recent times due to a combination of factors.
+Until June, DRI had been a Wall Street darling, but a series of events contributed to worsening the market’s sentiment towards the stock.
 In June, the whole restaurant sector started to feel some pressure related to the fears of a slowdown.

-In the beginning, Many Wall Street analysts seemed to have a positive view of DRI and many other stocks in the sector.
-Piper Jaffray, for example, was expecting a recovery lead by stronger trends in the second half of the year, especially as restaurants are going to lap the Olympics and U.S. election - two events last year that disrupted spending trends.
+In the beginning, many Wall Street analysts seemed to have a positive view of DRI and many other stocks in the sector.
+Piper Jaffray, for example, was expecting a recovery led by stronger trends in the second half of the year, especially as restaurants are going to lap the Olympics and U.S. election - two events last year that disrupted spending trends.
 Piper Jaffray’s analysts picked DRI among their favorite stocks in the sector and wrote:

 We remain positive on the industry in what we see as the current “Pay for Performance” stage of the cycle.
 We urge investors to remain focused on brands with a commitment to human capital investments, brand/operational excellence, and earnings/cash flow consistency.
 While the broader environment remains highly competitive, we believe concepts committed to core brand positioning (via everyday value, customization, or differentiated entertainment for example) are well-positioned for relative outperformance.
 From a stock perspective, we are positive on: CMG and its ongoing recovery efforts; DRI for its back-to-basics operational approach that we believe will continue to drive above peer momentum within the casual dining space; HABT for the brand's everyday value positioning and unit growth profile; and shares of PLAY for the company's differentiated entertainment offering, steady unit growth profile, and growing cash flow.